CitrineInformatics/citrine-python/docs/source/getting_started/code_examples.rst

 The code below converts those actions into data model objects: the process of purchasing, the material of toluene, the optical measurement, and the use of the toluene as an ingredient in a subsequent process.
 Specs relate the intent and runs relate what actually happened, which may or may not be the same.
-This assumes that you have a dataset named ``solvents_dataset`` and that you havealready created or retrieved the following: a process template ``purchase_template``, a material template ``toluene_template``, a measurement template ``refractive_index_template``, a process template ``reaction_template``, a condition template ``temperature_template``, a parameter template ``wavelength_template``, and a property template ``refractive_index_template``.
+This assumes that you have a dataset named ``solvents_dataset`` and that you have already created or retrieved the following: a process template ``purchase_template``, a material template ``toluene_template``, a measurement template ``refractive_index_template``, a process template ``reaction_template``, a condition template ``temperature_template``, a parameter template ``wavelength_template``, and a property template ``refractive_index_template``.